Weeds: Prevention and action

 Interesting fact about weeds

-Weeds only live for one season, and that is why they tend to produce thousands of seeds that will stay dormant.
+Some weeds only live for one season, and that is why they tend to produce thousands of seeds that will stay dormant.
 The dormant stage can last for years.
 Seeds only need sunlight to germinate.
 So, avoid disturbing the soil as it could trigger the germination process.